sonicakes/ga-final-project/docs/pomodoro.md

 ## Tues 28 Aug 11.05 am
 Could not save login customer to show bookings only to him ,so for now showing bookings list to everyone.

+## Tues28 Aug 11.40 am
+Styled log in and all bookings form.
+Made lists of all feature and need to sacrifice on some...